 Can I release student information to a law enforcement official?

-Not without official district permission from the Superintendent-President’s office.
+Not without student's prior written consent or official district permission from the Superintendent-President’s office.
 The release of student information is governed by the Family Educational Rights and Privacy Act (“FERPA”), which provides key privacy and security protections for our students’ data.

 Will PCC Campus Police enforce federal immigration laws?